I have been asked to look at what Doug Shields presented regarding Charles Taze Russell and the occult. In doing so, we have decided to respond here.

 Shields begins by talking about Sir Isaac Newton.
 Shields claims that Newton was "under the delusion that he was one of the few men given the ability to interpret the bible and related prophecy, specifically biblical chronology."
 No reference is given.
 Newton did write a lot about the Bible; we don't know, however, that he actually ever presented himself in the manner described by Shields.
 If he did, it would seem that he would have published his writings on the Bible so as to get the message out, but he never did.

 Shields states that there is "a striking similarity" between Newton and Russell, so much so he says that certain people think that Russell studied Newton's writings and lifted Newton's ideas and presented them as his own.
 In reality, we highly doubt that Russell ever studied much of Newton's religious writings, most of which had not even been published.
-Russell mentions Newton a few times, so we are at least aware that Newton thought the disputed clause in 1 John 5:7 is spurious.
+Russell mentions Newton a few times, so we are at least aware that Russell knew that Newton thought the disputed clause in 1 John 5:7 is spurious.
 On the other hand, Russell was more influenced by later writers which he wrote about, some of whom he actually studied with, such as Henry Dunn, George Storrs, Henry Grew, George Stetson, and Nelson Barbour.

 Some Rosicrucians claim that Newton was a Rosicrucian, but they also make the same claim that Plato, Jesus and many others were Rosicrucian.
 Many anti-Rosicrucians' claim that Newton was a member of Rosicrucian order of his day appears to be partly based on some of his writings that appear to be alchemist in nature.
 The claim that alchemy is occultism is provably due to the secret nature of what alchemists wrote.
 The word "occult" itself does not refer to anything bad, evil, Satanic, etc. It simply means something that is secret, covered, concealed.
+Nevertheless, for most people, it appears that the word "occult" means something to demonic spiritism.
 Of course, if one were to take a modern-day book of chemistry without ever studying what all is meant by the words and symbols used in chemistry, that book would be what could be called "occultic" to such a person.
 However, not all books on chemistry are neutral as for as religious matters.
 If a Hindu author should write a book on chemistry, one might find aspects of his Hindu belief reflected in the book.
 The same appears to be true alchemists. fNevertheless, the claim often presented is that alchemy itself is a form of spiritism and demonic occultism.
 And with this claim it mind, it is further claimed that when Newton died, he left over 160 books in his library on alchemy.
-Alchemy, however, appears to be a mostly a form of what we would today call chemistry, although it was often mixed with religious ideas and practices.
-We present below a quote from a book presented by the Wikimedia Foundation entitled: Sir Isaac Newton - His Life and Inluence

 Newton's ownership of these materials [books on alchemy] by no means denotes membership within the early Rosicrucian order.
 Furthermore, considering that his personal alchemical investigations were focused upon discovering materials which the Rosicrucians professed to already be in possession of long before he was born, would seem to exclude Newton from their membership.
 During his own life, Newton was openly accused of being a Rosicrucian, as were many members of The Royal Society.
 Though it is not known for sure if Isaac Newton was in fact a Rosicrucian, and he never publicly identified himself as one, from his writings it does appear that he may have shared many of their sentiments and beliefs.